 To accomplish operating system maintenance, Windows computers in the student labs are set with Automatic Update turned on.
 When there is a patch to install, the lab computers will be patched overnight.
 During patch time, all the Windows computers in the labs will be unavailable for the few minutes it takes to install the patch(es) and reboot.

-UI wireless networking in the College of Engineering covers the entire Seamans Center.
+EduRoam in the College of Engineering covers the entire Seamans Center.

 Public wired ports in Seamans Center are found in some public spaces, classrooms, and all conference and seminar rooms.
 See the consultant at the Engineering Help Desk, 1253 SC, for help setting up your computer to work on the wired networks.

 Faculty and staff can use Remote Desktop to get to your home directory, but you must have an ISP and a modem and communications software on your computer.
 You may also need to download client software on your home computer.
 You must use a secure connection to get to the Engineering network; the Junos Pulse VPN creates a secure connection.
 Once you have the appropriate software installed, you must configure the software so that it knows what system to connect to.
 To log in remotely to the Engineering network, configure the remote host name to: login.engineering.uiowa.edu

 Students can use the VDI to connect remotely to a virtual Windows lab computer.

 Learn about the College's secure computing environment and what you can do to keep your account secure.

 Having an Engineering computer account means that you agree to abide by the Acceptable Use Policy that details ECS responsibilities, account owner responsibilities, usage guidelines, and suggested good practices.

 Students using the ECS computer labs should know the Computer Lab Use Guidelines.